-The reason for such is because one of the signals may act as the aggressor signal with the other one coming in as the victim signal.
-But to ensure that you do not compromise on the signal integrity, it is advisable to use short parallel run lengths to avoid problems to do with signal integrity.
+The reason is that one of the signals may act as the aggressor signal with the other one coming in as the victim signal.
+But to ensure that you do not compromise on the signal integrity, it is advisable to use short parallel run lengths to avoid problems with signal integrity.

 (Short parallel run lengths, as shown above, are also an excellent control impedance technique to address SI issues)

 As you may be aware, high-speed printed circuit board design often has some problems with EMI.
 EMI risks emanate from long traces that form receiving or transmitting antennas.
 More long trails tend to cover a lot of distance.
 More prolonged traces negatively affect sensitive parts of a circuit, leading to signal integrity problems.